 Cortical oscillations in animal models of schizophrenia

 Contemporary views of schizophrenia regard cognitive dysfunction as the primary core deficit due to dysfunction of neuronal microcircuits.
 Brain oscillations are known to be critical for cognitive processes and their alterations in schizophrenic patients were proposed to significantly contribute to the neurocognitive impairments characteristic for this disease.
 This project examines the functioning of neuronal networks involved in cortical oscillations in neurodevelopmental animal models of schizophrenia in an attempt of finding a link between the structural changes and neurocognitive deficits.
+Our recent focus is on the impaired rhythmic coordination between activities in the hippocampus (HC) and prefrontal cortex (PFC) which is particularly important for specific cognitive functions in the adult and was also shown to play an important role in early neurodevelopment.
+Abnormal functional connectivity between HC and PFC has been demonstrated in schizophrenic patients and in chronic animal models of schizophrenia.
+Since pathological alterations of the key elements of neuronal oscillatory networks are present in both HC and PFC, impaired cortico-hippocampal synchronization can originate from the pathology of either or both structures.
+We propose to examine this issue using a novel approach that can precisely define the spatial distribution of rhythmic generators and quantify their interactions, including the essential directional influences.
 This work will increase our neuronal level understanding of the mechanisms of cognitive deficits in schizophrenia which will facilitate the development of new strategies for drug development.

 Subcortical regulation of hippocampal oscillations, the effect of psychoactive drugs